grafana/grafana/docs/sources/developers/http_api/admin.md

 # Admin API

-{{% admonition type="caution" %}}
+{{< admonition type="caution" >}}
-The Admin HTTP API currently does not work with service account tokens.
+You can't authenticate to the Admin HTTP API with service account tokens.
 Service accounts are limited to an organization and an organization role.
-They cannot be granted [Grafana server administrator permissions]({{< relref "../roles-and-permissions/#grafana-server-administrators" >}}).
+They can't be granted [Grafana server administrator permissions](/docs/grafana/<GRAFANA_VERSION>/administration/roles-and-permissions/#grafana-server-administrators).

-In order to use these API endpoints you have to use Basic Auth and the Grafana user must have the Grafana server administrator permission.
+To use these API endpoints you have to use Basic authentication and the Grafana user must have the Grafana server administrator permission.

 The `admin` user that Grafana is provisioned with by default has permissions to use these API endpoints.
-{{% /admonition %}}
+{{< /admonition >}}

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions]({{< relref "../../administration/roles-and-permissions/access-control/custom-role-actions-scopes/" >}}) for more information.